mrocklin/thesis/cas-code-generation.md

 #### Conclusion

 Similarly to SymPy, Theano transforms graphs to mathematically equivalent but computationally more efficient representations.
-It provides standard compiler optimizations like constant folding, and common sub-expressions as well as array specific optimizations elementwise element-wise operation fusion.
+It provides standard compiler optimizations like constant folding, and common sub-expressions as well as array specific optimizations element-wise element-wise operation fusion.

 Because users regularly handle mathematical terms, Theano also provides a set of optimizations to simplify some common scalar expressions.
 For example, Theano will convert expressions like `x*y/x` to `y`.
 In this sense it overlaps with SymPy's `simplify` functions.
 This section demonstrates that SymPy's scalar simplifications are more powerful than Theano's and that their use can result in significant improvements.
-This should not be surprising.
+This result should not be surprising.
 Sympians are devoted to scalar simplification to a degree that far exceeds the Theano community's devotion to this topic.

 These experiments mostly contain polynomials and exponentials.
 In this sense they are trivial from a computer algebra perspective.
 Computer algebra systems are capable of substantially more sophisticated analyses.